Lfahima/azure_intro_assessment/azure.md

 ### Azure App Services Environment v1
 * Will actually be retiring on 8/31/2024, however Microsoft has introduced a newer version which is stated to be easier to work with and more secure.
-* The App Service Environment is one of the options of Azure’s App Services, and it gives users and clients ability to run Azure App Services privately and separately.
+* The App Service Environment is one of the options of Azure’s App Services, and it gives users and clients ability to run Azure App Services privately, securely, and separately.
-* Services permits a secure virtual network for their clients to work with.

 Interact with Azure App Services Environment v1 using python by utilizing SDK and APIs, ASE.